Manually Backup, Restore, and Recover Files Using IBM Spectrum Protect (aka:TSM) 8.1.4 for Windows

 5. If you had selected Ask user before replacing in the Restore Options you will be asked each time TSM comes across a version of the file in the destination folder.
 Click on Replace or Do not replace as you prefer.

-6. Once all the selected files/directories/drives have been restored you will see the following window:
+6. Once all the selected files/directories/drives have been restored, a window will appear indicating that the restoration process is complete.

 Top